flyingrhinonz/nccm/README.md

 By default nccm will use the ssh program as found in your path.
 If you want to explicitly set the path to ssh, or you want to use a different program - set it here.
-This is a global setting that affect all your connections.
+This is a global setting that affects all your connections.

 Controls